jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 January 20, 2011
 Just Kids by Patti Smith

+>While I was reading Genet, it was as if he was becoming Genet.

 June 30, 2011
 Wild Mind: Living the Writer's Life by Natalie Goldberg

+>And be brave.
+Let some of the good writing go.
+Don’t worry.
+There’ll be lots of it over time.
+You can’t use all of it.
+Be generous and allow some of it to lie fallow.
+What a relief!
+We can write well and let it go.
+That’s as good as writing poorly and letting it go.
+Just let it go.

 July 2011
 The Renaissance Soul: Life Design for People with Too Many Passions to Pick Just One by Margaret Lobenstine